MilesCranmer/PySR/README.md

 # TODO

 - [x] Async threading, and have a server of equations.
 So that threads aren't waiting for others to finish.
-    - This is a huge bottleneck right now.
 - [x] Print out speed of equation evaluation over time.
 Measure time it takes per cycle
 - [x] Add ability to pass an operator as an anonymous function string.
 E.g., `binary_operators=["g(x, y) = x+y"]`.
 - [x] Add error bar capability (thanks Johannes Buchner for suggestion)